 Data scientists and dashboards: a complicated relationship

 A couple of weeks ago I read a discussion on twitter initiated by a tweet from David Neuzerling who highlighted an observation about data science teams being pushed towards reporting/dashboarding inside organizations.
-I had some reflections from a previous experience and various discussions so I thought about gathering them in a blog post for future reference and further discussions.
-In this post, I will discuss the dynamics of this pressure, how it affects the newly hired data scientists as well as the team leader, what are the common arguments in this context and more.
+Observation: any data science team will always face pressure from within an organisation to become a reporting/dashboarding team. — David Neuzerling (@mdneuzerling) June 19, 2019 I had some reflections from a previous experience and various discussions so I thought about gathering them in a blog post for future reference and further discussions.
 [Read More]